HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/travel-paths/index.md

 Add that new file to the project.
 Pictured below is a map demonstrating the two layers compiled together: (1) the original data source (all countries), and (2) the selected features (the countries along the travel path).
 ![selected countries](media/map2.png)
-*We are styling the map as we work along using tips from the guide Cartographic Conventions for Academic Publishing.*
+*We are styling the map as we work along using tips from the guide Cartographic Conventions for Academic Publishing [coming soon].*

 ### Creating the centroids or "stops"